raspberrypilearning/dancing-unicorn-rainbow/en/step_2.md

 ### Hardware

 + Raspberry Pi
-+ A Breadboard
++ Breadboard
 + 3 or more colourful LEDs
 + 3 or more 330 ohm resistors
-+ 3 or more male-female jumper wires
++ 3 or more male-female jumper wires (for LEDs)
++ 1 button
-+ 1 additional male-female jumper wire
++ 3 additional male-female jumper wire (for ground and button)

 ### Software